PedroWege/CAS-Boh/README.md

+A fork of X8J's Content-Aware-Scale python script i've made for me and whoever needs it.

 Changes in this fork:
 - Added progress bar via tqdm
 - Changed working threads from 32 to as many CPU threads as the user's PC has.